Signal distribution and networking solutions

 Created by the Institute of Electrical and Electronics Engineers (IEEE ), AVB is a set of standards which defines the necessary mechanisms to ensure deterministic and synchronous behaviour on Ethernet networks.
 This way, it can be guaranteed that time sensitive traffic, such as real time audio, can be sent over Ethernet networks with bounded latency and without interfering traffic affecting its delivery.

-MILAN inherits all the benefits of AVB technology.
-The main advantages are deterministic behaviour (zero network congestion); improved reliability; optimum synchronization and hassle free network setup, as no special settings, such as QoS, need to be set within the switches to ensure delivery.
+Milan inherits all the benefits of AVB technology.
+The main advantages are deterministic behaviour (reserved AV streams); improved reliability; optimum synchronization and hassle free network setup, as no special settings, such as QoS, need to be set within the switches to ensure delivery.

 Of special value in converged networks (networks that are shared between several subsystems such as audio, IT/data and video), is no further need to isolate the subsystems in order to guarantee congestion free operation.